getmoto/moto/docs/docs/services/glue.rst

         Expression caveats:

         - Column names must consist of UPPERCASE, lowercase, dots and underscores only.
-        - Nanosecond expressions on timestamp columns are rounded to microseconds.
         - Literal dates and timestamps must be valid, i.e. no support for February 31st.
         - LIKE expressions are converted to Python regexes, escaping special characters.
           Only % and _ wildcards are supported, and SQL escaping using [] does not work.